Yeah69/MrMeeseeks.DIE.Docs/docs/index.md

 - Compile-Time Code Generation
     - Incomplete configurations will most likely result in a failed build
-- Unambiguity
+- Unambiguousness
-    - Container doesn't resolve ambiguities by assumptions
+    - Container doesn't resolve ambiguity through assumptions
-    - Configuration features for resolving ambiguities
+    - Configuration features to resolve ambiguities
 - Convenience
-    - Default behaviors intended to decrease required configuration
+    - Default behaviors designed to reduce the amount of configuration required
-    - Optionally marker interfaces can be used for configurations
+    - Optional marker interfaces can be used for configurations
-    - Bulk configuration (e.g. register all implementations with a single configuration)
+    - Mass configuration (e.g., register all implementations with a single configuration)
 - Flexibility
-    - Opt-in configuration style possible
+    - Allows opt-in configuration style
-    - Opt-out configuration style possible
+    - Allows opt-out configuration style
-- Feature-richness
+- Feature richness
     - Scoping
     - Async support
     - Generics support
-    - User-defined elements (Factories, custom parameters, …)
+    - User-defined elements (factories, custom parameters, …)
-    - Generated Factories (Func<…>, Lazy<…>)
+    - Generated factories (Func<…>, Lazy<…>)
-    - Decorators & composites
+    - Decorators & Composites
-- Maximum Transparency
+- Maximum transparency
     - Only your configuration code needs to know about DIE
-    - The rest of your code base can stay oblivious
+    - The rest of your code base can remain oblivious

 ## Further Docs